Observation-Time-Induced Crossover from Fluctuating Diffusivity: Model

 where $\xi(t)$ is a Gaussian white noise satisfying

 Although the diffusivity $D(t)$ originates from environmental fluctuations or from internal degrees of freedom of the particle---such as conformational changes---we assume that $D(t)$ and $\xi(t)$ are statistically independent.
-This assumption reflects a separation of timescales: the slow, structured environmental or conformational dynamics that modulate mobility are captured by $D(t)$, while $\xi(t)$ represents fast, memoryless thermal noise.
-In this sense, the time evolution of the diffusivity is treated as an external stochastic modulation, independent of the instantaneous thermal driving force acting on the particle.
+This assumption reflects a separation of timescales: slow structured or environmental dynamics modulate the effective mobility and are encoded in $D(t)$, whereas $\xi(t)$ represents fast, memoryless thermal fluctuations hat act on much shorter timescales.

-{\em Double-well-controlled diffusing diffusivity model.}---To capture the impact of time-dependent diffusivity---such as that arising from protein conformational fluctuations---we adopt the DWCDD model, in which $D(t)$ evolves continuously under a double-well potential.
-This framework naturally captures smooth transitions between low- and high-diffusivity states, reminiscent of folded-unfolded transitions that modulate the effective mobility of proteins.
-In the DWCDD model, the particle's diffusion coefficient $D(t)$ is assumed to follow a Stokes--Einstein-type relation \cite{Yamamoto2021,Kimura2022},
+At a fully microscopic level, weak correlations between mobility fluctuations and thermal noise may exist, especially when internal conformational dynamics couple to fast vibrational modes.
+In the present coarse-grained description, such correlations are neglected as subleading effects that average out over the mesoscopic timescales on which $D(t)$ is defined.
+The present coarse-grained description is therefore designed to capture the leading-order transport consequences of slow mobility relaxation, rather than microscopic noise-mobility correlations.

+We emphasize that this description is phenomenological and intended as an effective finite-time transport model.
+The fluctuating diffusivity does not represent fluctuations of the thermodynamic temperature, nor does it replace microscopic equilibrium statistical mechanics.
+Instead, $D(t)$ should be interpreted as a coarse-grained, time-dependent mobility emerging from unresolved internal or environmental degrees of freedom.
+The framework is therefore applicable to systems in which a clear separation exists between fast thermal fluctuations and slower mobility-modulating dynamics, such as proteins, polymers, and other soft-matter systems exhibiting slow conformational relaxation \cite{Akimoto2026,Kou2004,wang2009anomalous,Doi-Edwards-book}.